North West Slopes

 The North West Slopes region of New South Wales, Australia, refers generally to the area west of the Northern Tablelands, to the north of the Central West region and to the east of the Far West region.
 Despite its name, the region is in north-central New South Wales, corresponding generally to the Australian Bureau of Meteorology's forecast area of North West Slopes and Plains.
 The administrative areas of the region include the city of Tamworth, Gunnedah, Moree, Narrabri and Inverell.

 The region is higher, hillier and wetter on its eastern edge than on its western edge; with the exception of the steeply-rising Nandewar Range which lies in the west of the region.
 The North West Slopes are situated on various tributaries to the Darling River, such as the Barwon, Gwydir, and Namoi Rivers, which rise in the Great Dividing Range country to its east.

 The region has one city, Tamworth.
-The North West Slopes also includes the towns of Gunnedah, Warialda, Manilla, Boggabri, Mungindi, Narrabri, Moree, Quirindi and Wee Waa; and many villages.
+The North West Slopes also includes the towns of Gunnedah, Bingara, Manilla, Boggabri, Mungindi, Narrabri, Moree, Quirindi and Wee Waa; and many villages.

 It has traditionally been a major wheat-growing area, but in recent decades irrigated crops, especially cotton, have become significant.
 The primary exports are cotton, coal, beef, lamb and pork, cereal and oilseed grains.

 The North West region is traversed by the New England Highway, the Newell Highway, the Kamilaroi Highway, the Oxley Highway and the Gwydir Highway; and by railways such as the Main Western railway line, linking Bourke to Sydney with connections to the port of Newcastle.
 The Main North railway line trains no longer continue to the Queensland border, but Werris Creek, Tamworth and Kootingal are still served by the NSW TrainLink Xplorer service between Sydney and Armidale.

 Mount Kaputar National Park, near Narrabri, is within the North West Slopes region.

 This region is often included as part of the New England region.
 Sometimes the region is also known as the New England North West or less commonly the Northern Inland Region when it also includes the Northern Tablelands.

 Local Government Areas include Gunnedah Shire, Liverpool Plains Shire, Moree Plains Shire, Narrabri Shire, Gwydir Shire and Tamworth Regional Council.